 • Many of the Yountville restaurants and hotels have daily happy hour special offerings, and that makes for the perfect budget-friendly last stop before dinner.
 Check out the menus when walking to see happy hour offerings, prices and times.

-⇒ Art, Sip & Stroll Yountville celebrates ‘Art in April’ with a FREE ART EVENT April 28, 2018 (11am – 5pm featuring 45 artists of varying mediums, live music and craft beer & wine.
-It all starts at the Napa Valley Museum where parking is plentiful (If you like, you can pick up an Art, Sip & Stroll Tasting Package at the start ($25) which includes a tasting glass & 6 wine/beer tickets, but can go with as the event is free).
-From the museum, you can walk or board one of the shuttles to Washington Street where you can stroll up and down the town center visiting artists, gallery exhibits, shops, tasting rooms, and restaurants as well as enjoy live music.
+Art, Sip & Stroll Yountville celebrates ‘Art in April’ every year with a FREE ART EVENT featuring close to 50 artists of varying mediums, live music and craft beer & wine (of course).
+It all starts at the Napa Valley Museum where you can walk or board one of the shuttles to Washington Street for a stroll up and down the town center visiting artists, gallery exhibits, shops, tasting rooms, and restaurants as well as enjoy live music.

 Bastille Day in Yountville – Traditionally on July 14, Bouchon Bistro & Bakery celebrate ‘La Fête Nationale’ with the people of Yountville at a small outdoor event featuring music, food and wine.
 [Travel Tip: There are many hard to resist baked goods and breads offered at Bouchon Bakery, and do not miss a chance to experience morning coffee and croissant on the small outdoor patio.]

 There are dozens more special events, celebrations and parties going on in Yountville throughout the year.
 Check out the events calendar and find your fun → HERE